taylor/ember-startup/README.md

 ###Have fun.

-*Note: the rake file is very simple and assumes Linux or Mac shell commands are available to unzip bootstrap.zip*
+*Note: the rake file is very simple and assumes Linux or Mac shell commands are available to unzip bootstrap.zip and run wget*

 ## Starting Over